RichieHakim/rolling-variance/README.md

 The purpose of this script is to compute very fast rolling variances and means in a stepwise way.
 This allows for online processing of incoming data.
 It uses a recursive algorithm to calculate online updates to the current std and mean.

-The only challenge is setting up a rolling buffer of values, which must be done outside of this class.
+User script must hold onto a rolling buffer of values, which must be done outside of this class.
 See the demo script for an example.
-Note: I haven't figured out how to do efficient setting of large array values within objects in Matlab, yet.
+Note: Future improvements to this code should involve including this rolling buffer within the object.
+I haven't figured out how to do efficient setting of large array values within objects in Matlab, yet.
 If you know how to do it, please get in touch or send me a pull request!
+RichHakim@gmail.com

 RUNNING (accumulating) vs. ROLLING (windowed):
 In order to use it as a running (accumulating from the first index) average or variance, just set win_size to be inf and vals_old to [].
 This method can be used to calculate normal variances and means of arrays that are too big to fit into memory!